rod-meaney/cp-led-matrix/README.md

 * I basically followed [Installing CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)
 * Use the package manager to install other libraries that this code requires (see below)
 > [!NOTE]
-> It did not always work exaclty as described in the tutorials, but was obvious with a bit of tinkering
+> It did not always work exactly as described in the tutorials, but was obvious with a bit of tinkering

-Circuit Python Libraries to install (_Tools->Manage Packages_ in Thony menus)
+CircuitPython Libraries to install (_Tools->Manage Packages_ in Thonny menus)
 * adafruit_httpserver (searching package manager in Thony, search for -> adafruit-circuitpython-httpserver)
 * adafruit_hashlib (required on Adafruit Matrix Portal M4, not Pico -> adafruit-circuitpython-hashlib)
 * adafruit_datetime (-> adafruit-circuitpython-datetime)